durai89/data-structures-practice/README.md

 # data-structures-java

-  - Implement own data structures
+  - Implement data structures with some util methods using java
   - Solution for hackerrank, geeksofgeeks, carrercup problems